Solar Incentives by State

 Illinois is a perfect example of how solar incentives can make solar attractive in states without exceptionally high electricity prices and/or year-round sun.
 Notably, launching the Adjustable Block Program in 2019 made solar more financially beneficial and sparked residential, utility, and community adoption.

-• Special property value assessments for homes with solar energy systems, so the value added by solar won’t raise your property taxes
+Special property value assessments State of IL Value added by solar won’t raise your property taxes

-• Illinois Solar for All – a no-cost solar program reserved for eligible low-income homeowners
+Illinois Solar for All State of IL No-cost solar program reserved for eligible low-income homeowners

-• The Adjustable Block Program (ADP), which awards participants one renewable energy credit (REC) for every 1,000 kWh of solar production for 15 years, which can be sold on marketplaces for cash.
+The Adjustable Block Program (ADP) State of IL Awards participants one renewable energy credit (REC) for every 1,000 kWh of solar production for 15 years, which can be sold on marketplaces for cash.

 According to the Illinois Power Agency’s REC Payments calculator, a residential solar system producing 10,000 kWh per year in program year 2023-2024 would earn between $10,000 and $12,000 over 15 years.